 quorum_count

-The reviewer’s audit took under a minute.
-Five-point checklist passed with specific line citations, plus a cross-exercise observation: the implementer leans heavily on =~= extensional equality and choose witnesses to push set/seq reasoning through the SMT solver, a pattern that recurred in bounded_log.
+The reviewer added a cross-exercise observation: the implementer leans heavily on =~= extensional equality and choose witnesses, a pattern that recurred in bounded_log.
 That observation went into the playbook.
-The audit role doing more than gatekeeping.

 The extension tracks

-BFT primitives: quorum_cert, ft_midpoint, marzullo.
-The first BFT-shaped exercise verified a quorum certificate library with a safety lemma.
-The architect proposed pigeonhole-via-contradiction and a bitmap-backed structural check; the implementer worked through six narrow iterations and landed 12 verified, 0 errors.
-Three patterns from this run went into the playbook: pigeonhole-via-contradiction (wrap the negation in if !(exists ...) { ... assert(false); } and close the cardinality contradiction with lemma_len_subset), the lemma_fundamental_div_mod trick for threshold arithmetic Verus’s nonlinear_arith discharge does not know, and a usage note on the finiteness-hypothesis direction of lemma_len_subset.
-The full proof is in exercises/quorum_cert.rs; the playbook entries live in AGENTS.md.
+BFT primitives (quorum_cert, ft_midpoint, marzullo).
+The quorum certificate verified in six narrow iterations and landed 12 verified, 0 errors.
+Three patterns from this run went into the playbook: pigeonhole-via-contradiction (wrap the negation in if !(exists ...) { ... assert(false); } and close with lemma_len_subset), the lemma_fundamental_div_mod trick for threshold arithmetic, and a usage note on the finiteness-hypothesis direction of lemma_len_subset.
+The two sensor-fusion exercises live in the sensor-fusion post; marzullo was the second operator-intervention case (the first frozen spec omitted the Helly-1D precondition, the agent surfaced it via constructive counterexample, the operator re-froze, the loop converged in one attempt).

-Composition of BFT primitives: sensor_poll, sensor_poll_signed, sensor_poll_honest.
+Composition of BFT primitives (sensor_poll, sensor_poll_signed, sensor_poll_honest).
 Three exercises composing quorum_cert’s distinct-and-signed structural check with marzullo’s interval fusion, at increasing levels of trust-boundary integration.
-The first added the structural check; the second threaded the cryptographic trust boundary at the spec layer; the third strengthened the postcondition with an honest-voter guarantee and doubled as a deliberate discovery test for the methodology.
-The dedicated discussion, including the honest-scope items about composition (the primitives are ported as sibling modules, not imported as crates; signature verification stays at the spec layer; ft_midpoint is unused), lives in the sensor-fusion post.
+The third strengthened the postcondition with an honest-voter guarantee and doubled as a deliberate discovery test.
+Full discussion, including the honest-scope items about composition, lives in the sensor-fusion post.

 Discovery and invention tests

-The invention-test arc produced the operator-territory boundary, the third sandbox layer described above.
+The invention-test arc produced the operator-territory boundary.
 The first invention test, vec_swap (a Vec<T>::swap-style exercise with a multiset-preservation postcondition the playbook did not anchor), passed verus in one attempt.
-The reviewer accepted.
 The implementer’s iter-1 commit message read “port witness proof”, and its self-authored playbook entry recorded:

 The architect-owned witness file was visible to the implementer and gave the proof skeleton verbatim.
 For pure invention measurement, future exercises should hide the witness.

-That entry, written by the agent against its own run, is the cleanest possible flagging of the gap.
-We marked vec_swap INVALIDATED and kept it on disk as evidence rather than rewriting.
-The DISALLOWED_TOOLS list was then extended with the witness-deny patterns enumerated in the operator-territory boundary section.
-An empirical probe at scripts/probe-witness-deny.sh invokes claude -p with the same disallowed-tools array and asks the agent to read a witness file via six different paths; each is blocked, with the agent’s own verdict: “I was unable to read any of the witness file’s contents through any of the attempted methods.”
+The agent flagged its own corruption in its own logs.
+We marked vec_swap INVALIDATED and extended DISALLOWED_TOOLS with the witness-deny patterns.
+An empirical probe confirms each of six attack vectors gets blocked, with the agent’s own verdict: “I was unable to read any of the witness file’s contents through any of the attempted methods.”

-The third attempt (swap_multiset, same spec as vec_swap but a hand-typed scaffold and the hardened whitelist) verified in one attempt with a proof structurally different from the operator-authored witness.
-The agent did not have the witness available to crib from.
-It found a different proof path.
-Invention test passed, one data point on one proof family.
+A second attempt (vec_swap_v2) was also INVALIDATED because the operator’s cp vec_swap.rs vec_swap_v2.rs copied the agent’s already-filled body as the scaffold.
+The third attempt (swap_multiset, same spec as vec_swap but a hand-typed scaffold under the hardened whitelist) verified in one attempt with a proof structurally different from the operator-authored witness.

 External-validity probe

-Two batches against tasks we did not design.
-The load-bearing result is batch 2: eight tasks attempted with deliberately neutral design notes, six verified, two distinct blocking findings documented.
-Honest scope first: this evidence says the methodology travels at small-to-medium proof-fn and exec sizes (171 B to 3.7 KB).
-It does not yet say it travels at VeruSAGE-Bench’s full scale, which includes 7-24 KB examples we deliberately deferred to a later batch.
+Two batches against tasks we did not design from Microsoft’s VeruSAGE-Bench.
+The load-bearing result is batch 2: eight tasks attempted with deliberately neutral design notes (no tooling-family names, no lemma names, no proof-structure suggestions), six verified, two distinct blocking findings.
+Honest scope first: the evidence says the methodology travels at small-to-medium proof-fn and exec sizes (171 B to 3.7 KB); it does not yet say it travels at VeruSAGE-Bench’s full scale (7-24 KB examples deliberately deferred).
+Batch 1 was a smaller historical probe (n=2) with operator-authored design notes that named the tooling family, so its evidence was about harness adaptation only.

-Five tasks landed single-attempt: NR set_of_first_n_nat_is_finite, AL submap_of_a_finite_map_is_finite, MA shift_is_div, IR lemma_if_everything_in_seq_satisfies_filter_then_filter_is_identity, NR lemma_maxphyaddr_facts (after a harness fix described below), and NO get_fresh_nat_not_in.
-One landed two-attempt: IR singleton_seq_to_set_is_singleton_set.
-The two-attempt arc is the methodology-grade data point: attempt 1 tried the obvious =~= extensional equality, watched verus reject it, and recorded in its own notes that “=~= alone doesn’t trigger the to_set axiom needed to expand seq![x].to_set().contains(y)”; attempt 2 closed via vstd’s lemma_push_to_set_commute plus two extensional-equality bridges.
-The agent read its failure, named the missing axiom, found the vstd lemma family that supplied it, and applied it without operator intervention.
+Six tasks verified: five single-attempt, one two-attempt (IR singleton_seq_to_set_is_singleton_set).
+The two-attempt arc is the methodology-grade data point: attempt 1 tried the obvious =~= extensional equality, watched verus reject it, and recorded in its own notes that “=~= alone doesn’t trigger the to_set axiom needed to expand seq![x].to_set().contains(y)”; attempt 2 closed via vstd’s lemma_push_to_set_commute.
+The agent read its failure, named the missing axiom, found the vstd lemma family that supplied it.

 Two tasks blocked, with distinct findings.

-The first, NR__definitions_u__lemma_maxphyaddr_facts, was initially blocked by a real gap in our own pre-commit hook.
-The upstream task ships with #[verifier(external_body)] on an opaque-constant declaration, the standard Verus pattern for declaring a trust-boundary value constrained by a separate pub axiom fn.
-Our hook’s cheat-token detector treated every line of the brand-new scaffold file as “added” (no prior baseline to diff against) and rejected the external_body marker as agent-introduced cheating.
-The check-spec.sh witness check had the symmetric gap, refusing witnesses that mirrored the exercise file’s baseline external_body.
-Both layers were fixed in a single commit (041df77).
-The pre-commit hook now diffs against spec-frozen-<exercise> when the tag exists and treats the scaffold commit as a baseline event; the witness check now counts cheat-token occurrences in the witness minus the count in the paired exercise file, flagging only excess.
-Both fixes preserve the original boundary intent: agents still cannot introduce new cheat tokens.
+The first, NR__definitions_u__lemma_maxphyaddr_facts, was blocked by a real gap in our own pre-commit hook.
+The upstream task ships with #[verifier(external_body)] on an opaque-constant declaration.
+Our hook’s cheat-token detector treated every line of the brand-new scaffold file as “added” and rejected the external_body marker as agent-introduced cheating.
+Both layers were fixed: the pre-commit hook now diffs against spec-frozen-<exercise> when the tag exists and treats the scaffold commit as a baseline event; the witness check counts cheat-token occurrences in the witness minus the count in the paired exercise file.
 The task ran cleanly under the fix and verified in one attempt.
-The blocked-then-fixed-then-verified arc is itself the empirical demonstration of the boundary refinement described in What the loop got right below.
+The blocked-then-fixed-then-verified arc is itself the empirical demonstration of the boundary refinement.

 The second, OS__array__impl4__init2none, was blocked by an upstream-downstream Verus version mismatch.
 The task’s ensures clauses use pre-final(self) syntax that the current Verus build rejects; the witness fails to verify under our Verus, so the agent loop never ran.
 This is exactly the class of finding the witness mechanism is designed to catch.
-Pinning Verus to VeruSAGE-Bench’s authored version is the right scientific next move and is queued.
+Pinning Verus to VeruSAGE-Bench’s authored version is queued.

 What the loop got right